Tips to Use While Studying for the COMPASS

 The ACT COMPASS may not be a competitive test that determines your admission into any college or institute, but it is an important step in the admission procedures of many institutes across the country.
 The test scores provide a clear analysis of one’s skills and academic levels to institutes, so that they can place each candidate in the best possible course for him/her.
-If studying for the COMPASS test, there are important aspects that you cannot miss out, like what the test is and why it is administered, what subject areas are tested and for how long.
-Also listed are some tips that might be useful while studying for the COMPASS test.
+If you are studying for this exam, there are important aspects that you cannot miss out, like what the test is and why it is administered, what subject areas are tested and for how long.
+Also listed are some tips that might be useful while COMPASS aspirants.

 What Is COMPASS and Why Is It Administered?